devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 }
 ```

-Don't confuse this strong best practice with a mandatory Terraform syntax requirement — Terraform will happily run without a pinned module version, right up until an upstream module release quietly changes behavior underneath you in production.
+Don't confuse this strong best practice with a mandatory Terraform syntax requirement, Terraform will happily run without a pinned module version, right up until an upstream module release quietly changes behavior underneath you in production.
 I treat unpinned registry modules the same way I'd treat an unpinned npm dependency in a production build: a ticking time bomb, not a style preference.

 ## 39. Resource vs. Module